 - Follow regular communication and standard deadlines from the college about tuition payment, submission of financial aid documents, etc.

 - You will maintain access to your Davidson email address while you are on leave from the college, and we strongly encourage that you check this email from time to time.
-Offices like Business Services and Residence Life will continue to email you about important deadlines at this email address.
+Offices like the Controller's Office and Residence Life will continue to email you about important deadlines at this email address.